 MORE Negative Changes Coming to Plastiq?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: Frequent Miler confirmed that Plastiq no longer accepts AMEX cards for mortgage payments.
+Here’s our full advertising policy: How we make money.Update: Frequent Miler confirmed that Plastiq no longer accepts AMEX cards for mortgage payments.
 Although existing, scheduled mortgage payments with an AMEX card are still going through.

 Earlier this year, Plastiq removed the ability for folks to use Visa credit cards for mortgage payments.
 And according to a tweet from YS.E.H, now folks trying to use American Express credit cards for mortgage payments through Plastiq are being declined.